SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:42 - [Notebook: scikit-learn]: (Last Commit) Introduced the scenario of creating a function passing an argument trained on some pattern to make predictions.
-Proposed analysing the seaborn package builtin dataset penguins.
-(Introduction) Loading the penguins dataset creates a DataFrame to analyse the relationship between a penguins body mass and flipper length.
-Add a pairwise plot of the relationships in the dataset to highlight characteristics.
-Proposing to analyse the relationship between body mass and flipper length given the visual appearance of a line on the plot.
-(Propose) Extract variables of interest and plot the line."
+"DAY:41 - [Notebook: scipy-stats]: (Last Commit) Proposed reviewing the Notebook thus far before proceeding to ANOVA.
+(Introduction) Add blurbs to subsection - Simulation - and capture the appropriate section of package/function documentation introduced into the Notebook for ease of readability and understanding without the need for explanation.
+(Propose) Continue reviewing the Notebook in the same fashion before moving on to introducing ANOVA."
 -->
 * End of Semester (Dec 2021):